ingdir/jquery-bemhelpers/README.md

 ## hasMod

-`.hasMod` checks whether the first item in a jQuery collection has a specified modifier specified on a specified block or element.
+`.hasMod` checks whether the first item in a jQuery collection has a modifier set on a specified block/element.

 Returns a boolean value.
 For key/value modifiers, return `true` if any modifier value is present, regardless of the actual value.